What Are the Best Prepaid/Value Plans?

 All four national postpaid carriers charge slightly more for their prepaid service compared to the dedicated prepaid companies.
 As a result, if you're looking to drastically reduce your cellular bill, you're better off choosing from one of the five prepaid carriers.
 And after looking closely at the options, we think MetroPCS offers the best option for individuals.

 Best Individual Prepaid Plan

 Using 2GB of data as our starting point for what a typical mobile user needs each month, plans from Boost, MetroPCS and Cricket emerge as the most compelling options.
-(Virgin has improved its overall options, though its plans are pricier than what rivals charge, while Straight Talk doesn't offer 2GB, just 5GB for a pricey $45.
-And you won't be able to get a 3GB prepaid plan from the big four carriers for less than $45.)
+(Virgin offers more data but at a slightly higher price, while Straight Talk doesn't offer 2GB, just 5GB for a pricey $45.
+You won't be able to get a 3GB prepaid plan from the big four carriers for less than $45.)

 Cricket's basic plan offers a healthy 2.5GB of data for $40 a month, but if you enroll in the carrier's autopay program you can knock off $5 from that cost.
 That gives you more data than most carriers at that price, along with unlimited talk and text.
 But Cricket has a network performance problem, at least according to our tests.
 Cricket turned in the worst national download speed and second-worst upload speed in our tests of six cities.

 Boost revamped its plans recently in a way that lives up to its name.
 Boost's assortment of plans is attractively priced, if not eye-catching -- you can get 2GB of data for $35 a month.
 As with Cricket, enrolling in autopay saves you $5 each month.